OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-library-angular.md

 -   `sessionName`: the session name that will be displayed inside the component
 -   `user`: the nickname that the user will have in the session
 -   `token`: the retrieved token from OpenVidu Server
+-   `ovSettings`: the configuration that the user want to have on the session

 ```html